About me

 I attend professional development training courses on a regular basis and keep up-to-date with the latest research findings in a wide-range of fields which are relevant to enhancing my counselling practice.

-I have a number of years of experience of working with individuals and couples with a wide range difficulties, issues and concerns.
+Over many years I have supported many individuals and couples with a wide range of hopes and fears, difficulties, issues and concerns.

 Member organisations